grow-ai-like-a-child/CoreCognition/README.md

 # RewardAnything GitHub Pages

-This directory contains the GitHub Pages website for the RewardAnything project.
+This directory contains the GitHub Pages website for the Core Knowledge Deficits in Multi-Modal Language Models project.

 ## 🏗️ Structure